swizzlestix09/stepful_coaching_calendar/README.md

   John Doe	john.doe@example.com	password123
   Annie Ann	annie.ann@example.com	password123

-  If for some reason these credentials are not working, uncomment
+  If for some reason these credentials are not working, uncomment lines 16 - 22 in src/app/seed/route and run localhost:XXXX/seed to populate database

 ## Learn More